 E1 – This is the briefest type of electromagnetic pulse disturbance.
 E1s usually last for barely a microsecond, but are incredibly powerful.
 The mother-of-all EMP incidents happens only when an electromagnetic pulse weapon has detonated or after a nuclear blast.

-E2 – Although this type of an EMP forms more slowly than an E1 and lasts slightly longer, it can still be caused by a nuclear bomb or a weaponized electromagnetic pulse.
+E2 – Although this type of an EMP forms more slowly than an E1 and lasts slightly longer, it can still be caused by a nuclear attack or a weaponized electromagnetic pulse.
 Should a man-made attack occur, an E1 blast would likely happen first and then dissipate to, or be followed by, an E2 level incident.
 If this happens, the E2 level protection built into sensitive electronic equipment and the power grid would already be destroyed by the initial power of the attack.
 There is currently no protection against an E1 EMP disturbance.

 E3 – The least powerful type of EMP can last hours or even or days.
 This type of electromagnetic pulse happens during fairly routine solar flares – the type that make our television sets go fuzzy for a while, especially during a summer storm.